 On the following Mondays, a set of 3 clues from each team will be posted at the project site under Landmark Clues.
 You will need to look in either the Primary Clues (Group A or B) or the Challenge Clues.

 Monday Feb 27

 (1) During Phase II, students study the clues, and develop yes/no questions to try and decipher the unknown landmarks in their playing level.
 ONE yes/no question may be emailed to each team during each of the three weeks.
 A total of 3 yes/no questions can be asked of each site,but only one emailed question per week.
 Keeping a tracking folder/log is essential to managing the volume of information that is exchanged in this project.

 Please see Tips for Landmark in Your Classroom if you would like ideas for implementing this game.

 Questions must be constructed to be answered with Yes or No. These questions are to be sent DIRECTLY TO THE TEAM'S EMAIL ADDRESS which you will find in either the Primary Players or Challenger Players link.

 Teams are not allowed to Guess the Landmarks during the project, but only to ask the Yes or No questions.
-See below for guesses.
+See below for submitting answers.

-The game is officially over midnight March 15, 2013.
-I will post the top 5 scores of the Primary and Challenge levels, and the Landmark answers on March 18.
+I will post the top 5 scores of the Primary and Challenge levels, and all Landmark answers on March 15.